Southampton-Maritime-Robotics/Autonomous-Ship-and-Wavebuoys/README.md

-# The Development of an Autonomous Self-Propulsion Vessel (ASV) for Powering and Manoeuvring Tests in an Uncontrolled Environment
+# The Development of an Autonomous Surface Vessel (ASV) for Powering and Manoeuvring Tests in an Uncontrolled Environment

 This repository is a collection of code and documentation from Group Design Project #40, tasked with converting a 1:60 scale model of a tanker into an autonomous self-propulsion vessel which could self-monitor its performance (seakeeping, manoeuvring and powering).
 The project is a part of the Master's Degree in Ship Science from the University of Southampton (2013).